yiisoft/input-http/README.md

 be mapped from request uploaded files.

 Additionally, you can fill a property from request attribute using `#[Request('attributeName')]`.
-This is useful when the value is prior written by middleware.
+This is useful when middleware prior writes the value.

 Instead of mapping each property, you can use the following: